kierkirby32/kirby-america-portfolio/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 Enable and disable individual elements adding to make your page load faster and smoother.
 You can deactivate unnecessary widgets to keep the site light.

-### 5000+ Ready Elementor Templates & Blocks through **Templately**
+### 6000+ Ready WordPress Templates & Blocks through **Templately**
-Grab access to 5,000 pre-made templates from the ultimate templates cloud for WordPress, Templately, that come with Essential Addons.Unlock stunning Elementor templates, blocks & sections;and design your website to stand out from the crowd.
+Grab access to 3,000+ pre-made Elementor templates from the ultimate templates cloud for WordPress, Templately, that come with Essential Addons.Unlock stunning Elementor templates, blocks & sections;and design your website to stand out from the crowd.

 https://youtu.be/Z73muoczARc